 People that lose their Bitcoin almost always have themselves to blame because they lost the keys and don’t know how to get them back.
 The keys are the address of where your Bitcoins are actually located on the blockchain and have to be kept safe.

 There are some scenarios in which you can lose your Bitcoin and never get them back, like if you sent money to the wrong address for instance.
+A great way to keep this from happening in the first place is by using a bitcoin full node.
 In this article, we will tell you how to recover your funds if you do manage to lose your digital wallet as there are some workarounds.

 What are your keys?